Free fire pump weekly test procedure

 Preview the template

-What is a weekly fire pump test?
+What is a fire pump weekly test procedure?

 A weekly fire pump test is a routine operational check required under AS 2941 (Fixed fire protection installations - Pumpset systems).
 The test confirms that the fire pump starts correctly on both automatic and manual signal, runs at rated speed for a minimum of 30 minutes, produces adequate suction and discharge pressure, and that all supporting systems (diesel engine, jockey pump, controller alarms, suction tank) are functioning.
 The weekly test is an observation and recording procedure, not a maintenance event.
 Fluid changes, component replacement and performance curve testing are reserved for the annual service.
 The test takes approximately 30 to 45 minutes and should be performed by a competent person familiar with the fire pump installation.

-Benefits of weekly fire pump testing
+Benefits of using this fire pump weekly test procedure

 - Regulatory compliance: AS 2941 and state building regulations require weekly fire pump testing.
 Documented test records demonstrate compliance during fire safety audits.